-Fortunately I've never had any trouble with my international health insurance.
+Fortunately, I've never had any trouble with my international medical health insurance.
 The key thing is not to hide any information from your insurer about your personal details.
-That means being honest about your age, and in the answers to any questions about your health.
+That means being honest about your age and in the answers to any questions about your health.
 You don't need to risk voiding your policy by trying to "outsmart" your insurer.

 I've been very fortunate in that I've never needed to access my health insurance while travelling.
 I understand my body, I understand my illness and I am well equipped to deal with my illness when I am travelling.
 While to me it's essential to travel with insurance, my view is that I should do everything in my power to avoid needing to use it.
 That's why I travel with all the medications I need to manage any eventuality.

 If I do get sick, I slow down a bit and rest.
 I'm aggressive in escalating the treatment of any relapse to make sure things don't get out of control.

 Finding an appropriate health plan for your life abroad can be a real issue if you have a pre-existing condition, as many insurers may refuse to provide cover.
 Save time and worry by using our free service and let our health insurance advisors assess a range of over 30 providers to find a plan that will protect you.
 You will for sure find the best private health insurance for pre-existing conditions.

 View Terms Reset Demo